wannaSpring/realWorld-nuxt/README.md

 # realWorld-nuxt
-this is a test webPage
+# this is a test webPage
-if u need to test this page
+# if u need to test this page
-youcan download or clone ssh in your pc then npm i npm start
+# you can download or clone ssh in your pc
+# then
+# npm i
+# npm start